-We propose a convex clustering algorithm for data with missing entries matrix completion algorithm for clustered data.
-The similarity between a pair of points is estimated using their partial distance, computed using the samples at commonly observed locations.
-This estimate is shown to be accurate, if there are a sufficient number of such commonly observed locations.
-The similarity matrix is then used to cluster the data using a convex algorithm.
-We obtain the solution using the ground-truth similarity matrix, and then compare it to the case where the similarity matrix is estimated from the partial distances.
-It is assumed that the clusters are wellseparated and the difference between pairs of points from different clusters have low coherence.
-Under these assumptions, it is shown experimentally that using the ground-truth similarity matrix in the proposed algorithm results in good cluster centre estimates.
-It is also observed that using an estimated similarity matrix does not result in very significant errors, and the performance improves with increase in the number of observed samples.
+We propose a convex clustering algorithm for data with missing entries.
+The algorithm estimates the cluster centres using the matrix of similarity measures between every pair of points.
+It is shown that using the ground-truth similarity matrix in the proposed algorithm results in good cluster centre estimates.
+However, the ground-truth similarity matrix is not available in practice due to missing entries in the data.
+Thus, we estimate the similarity matrix from the incomplete data itself.
+The similarity between a pair of points can be estimated using their partial distance, computed using the samples at commonly observed locations.
+It is assumed that the clusters are well-separated and the difference between pairs of points from different clusters have low coherence.
+Under these assumptions, the estimated similarity is shown to be accurate, if there are a sufficient number of commonly observed locations.
+It is observed that using the estimated similarity matrix does not result in very significant errors, and the performance improves with increase in the number of observed entries in the data.
 The technique is also used to reconstruct an image series from under-sampled Fourier measurements.